-When travelling to China, understanding the Chinese etiquette and customs is essential for putting your best foot forwards.
+When traveling to China, understanding Chinese etiquette and customs are essential for putting your best foot forward.
 Chinese culture is a rich culture that has evolved over thousands of years, and it’s probably quite different from your own.

 Want to make sure you start off on the right foot?
-These 10 tips will shed light on China’s many unspoken rules, so you’ll end up gaining, not losing, face.
+These 10 tips on Chinese etiquette will shed light on China’s many unspoken rules, so you’ll end up gaining, not losing, face.

 Chinese etiquette tip #1: don’t bow, just say ‘ni hao’

 An introduction is the first step to creating a good first impression.

 Unlike what many foreigners think, Chinese etiquette does not include bowing when greeting Chinese people.
 A simple, soft handshake, a smile, and a friendly ‘hi’ or ‘ni hao’ (or ‘nin hao’ to greet older Chinese people) will often suffice.